fossabot/wash/README.md

 b.
 Estimate by area - this step classifies the indicator data disaggregated by survey area.
 This step breaks the data into the different survey areas and performs the estimation on each of the datasets for each survey area for each of the indicators.
 All results for each survey area and for each indicator is combined in a single data frame and saved as a CSV file in the *’outputTables’* folder found in the current working directory under the filename ***’surveyResultsXXXMmmYYYY.csv’*** where:

 ```

    XXX  - three letter ISO country code (i.e., Bangladesh - BGD)

    Mmm  - three letter abbreviation of the month in which the
-       survey that the dataset being analysed comes from was started.
+          survey that the dataset being analysed comes from was
+          started.

-YYYY - four digit number corresonding to the year in which the
+   YYYY - four digit number corresonding to the year in which
-       survey that the dataset being analysed comes from was started.
+          the survey that the dataset being analysed comes from
+          was started.
 ```

 c.
 Estimate by wealth - this step estimates the indicator data disaggregated by wealth quintiles.
 This step breaks the data into the different quintiles and performs the estimation on each of the datasets for each wealth quintile for each of the indicators.
 All results for each wealth quintile and for each indicator is combined in a single data frame and saved as a CSV file in the *’outputTables’* folder found in the current working directory under the filename ***’surveyResultsWealthXXXMmmYYYY.csv’*** where:

 ```

    XXX  - three letter ISO country code (i.e., Bangladesh - BGD)

    Mmm  - three letter abbreviation of the month in which the
-       survey that the dataset being analysed comes from was started.
+          survey that the dataset being analysed comes from was
+          started.

-YYYY - four digit number corresonding to the year in which the
+   YYYY - four digit number corresonding to the year in which
-       survey that the dataset being analysed comes from was started.
+          the survey that the dataset being analysed comes from
+          was started.

 ```

 d.
 Estimate overall - this step estimates the indicator data for the whole dataset.
 Estimation is performed on each of the indicators using the full dataset.
 All results for each indicator is combined in a single data frame and saved as a CSV file in the *’outputTables’* folder found in the current working directory under the filename ***’surveyResultsOverallXXXMmmYYYY.csv’*** where:

 ```

    XXX  - three letter ISO country code (i.e., Bangladesh - BGD)

    Mmm  - three letter abbreviation of the month in which the
-       survey that the dataset being analysed comes from was started.
+          survey that the dataset being analysed comes from was
+          started.

-YYYY - four digit number corresponding to the year in which the
+   YYYY - four digit number corresponding to the year in which
-       survey that the dataset being analysed comes from was started.
+          the survey that the dataset being analysed comes from
+          was started.

 ```

 Another node called *’Estimate by corporation’* performs estimation by north and south corporations of Dhaka, Bangladesh.
 This step is Dhaka-specific and should be initiated on its own if a north and south estimation is required.

-8. Step 4c: Combine results
+8. **Step 4c: Combine results**
 This step is the final step in the analysis process.
 This step looks for all the outputted results for classification and estimation at the different levels of disaggregation and combines them into a single data frame.
 Once combined, a further organisation of data is performed that converts the data frame into a format that is acceptable to the web application that will produce visualisation outputs from the results.
-This final data frame is saved in the 'outputTables' folder under the filename *’surveResultsAll.csv’*.
+This final data frame is saved in the 'outputTables' folder under the filename ***’surveyResultsAll.csv’***.
 This file has no location and time identifiers as it combines all completed results from all country surveys at all time periods.

 ## Built With